 What does an influencer do?

-The majority of influencers (if not all influencers) are in some way or another creators.
-Influencers have the power to impact the purchasing decisions of others because of their authority, knowledge, position and/or relationship with their audience.
+Most if not all influencers are creators in some way.
+Influencers have the power to impact the purchasing decisions of others because of their authority, knowledge, position, and relationship with their audience.
 They actively engage with their following in a distinct niche, whether it be through articles, images, or videos.

 How many professional creators are there?

 According to Forbes, about only 2 million of the 50 million creators consider themselves to be professional creators and can claim that being a creator is their full-time job.
 Thus, the vast majority (about 46.7 million creators) still view themselves as amateurs.
 This number is expected to change with the number of creators increasing rapidly at the moment.
 About half of these professional creators are mostly on YouTube, while 500,000 prefer Instagram and 300,000 are on Twitch.

 The industry can be financially lucrative.
 Technically, creators fall into the category of “small businesses”.
 In the NeoReach survey, 1.4% of respondents claim to be earning six figures.
 That being said, the road to financial stability in the creator economy is a steep climb.
 For one, a YouTuber with 20,000 views per day and an average click-through rate of 50% earns only a little over the US poverty line of $13,590.